Ezequiel Duran Player Props: Rangers vs. Athletics

-The Texas Rangers, including Ezequiel Duran (.133 batting average in his past 10 games), battle starter Ken Waldichuk and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+Ezequiel Duran -- with an on-base percentage of .219 in his past 10 games, 104 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Oakland Athletics, with JP Sears on the mound, on August 8 at 9:40 PM ET.

-In his last game, he reached base in both of his plate appearances against the Marlins.
+In his last game he had a hitless performance (0-for-3) against the Athletics.

 Ezequiel Duran Game Info & Props vs. the Athletics